Recurrent Urinary Tract Infections

 Pearls and Other Issues

-Experimentally, vaccines to reduce the recurrence of urinary tract infections have been developed from whole bacterial cells.
-Still, they have been marginally successful, and the beneficial effect disappears after just a few weeks.[73][74][75]
-Sublingual mucosal polybacterial vaccines were recently studied in immunocompromised patients with promising results in reducing recurrent infections.[76]
-A bioconjugate vaccine from various E. coli genotypes works better with a longer-lasting effect.
-Yet, another promising experimental vaccine focuses on E. coli type 1 fimbrial adhesion protein.[77][78]
+Experimentally, vaccines to reduce the recurrence of UTIs have been developed from whole bacterial cells.
+Most have been at least marginally successful, but the beneficial effect disappears after just a few weeks.[68][69]
+Sublingual mucosal polybacterial vaccines were recently studied in patients who are immunocompromised and provided promising results in reducing recurrent infections.[70]
+A bioconjugate vaccine from various E. coli genotypes works better and has a longer-lasting effect.
+Yet, another promising experimental vaccine focuses on E. coli type 1 fimbrial adhesion protein.[44]

-Pilicides and mannosides are also designed to interfere with bacterial adhesion to the urothelium and may be particularly useful in patients with chronic Foley catheters.[79]
-Another approach uses oral immunostimulants for E. coli.
-This is already commercially available in Europe but not the U.S. and has demonstrated a reduction in E. coli recurrences of 95%.[80]
+MV140 is an oral vaccine for the prophylaxis of recurrent UTIs that has shown good efficacy over 9 years in a preliminary study and is now clinically available in many countries but not the US or Canada.[48][50][51][52][51][54]
+The vaccine should be considered if available.
+Pilicides and mannosides are also designed to interfere with bacterial adhesion to the urothelium and may be particularly useful in patients with chronic Foley catheters.[71]
+Another approach uses oral immunostimulants for E coli.
+This therapy is already commercially available in Europe but not the US and has demonstrated a reduction in E coli recurrences of 95%.[72]

 Enhancing Healthcare Team Outcomes

-Recurrent UTIs often have a typical presentation of dysuria, urinary frequency or urgency, and suprapubic pain with or without fever, chills, flank pain, hematuria, costovertebral angle tenderness, and nausea/vomiting.
+Recurrent UTIs typically present with dysuria, urinary frequency or urgency, and suprapubic pain with or without fever, chills, flank pain, hematuria, costovertebral angle tenderness, and nausea or vomiting.
 The diagnosis is usually not in question.
-But, according to the literature, a gap exists in the clinician and patient's perception of the symptom severity, which may be attributed to misinformation, misconceptions, or miscommunication.[83]
+According to the literature, a gap exists in the clinician and patient's perception of the severity of the symptoms, which may be attributed to misinformation, misconceptions, or miscommunication.[75]

 (Click Image to Enlarge)